aakloul/katacoda-scenarios/bof101/step9.md

-# What if the programme does not have arguments
+# What else can I fuzz to detect buffer overflow?

 Well, it is up to the exploit developer to Fuzz everything that can receive data.
 It could be:
 - any programme argument